CRDP/CRSC Open Season Frequently Asked Questions

 Q: What happens if my CRDP or CRSC entitlement changes mid-year?

-A: All Open Season election forms must be received or postmarked by March 1.
+A: All Open Season election forms must be received or postmarked by the deadline.
 It is important to understand that you will not be able to switch programs after this date until the following annual Open Season, even if there is an increase or decrease to one or both of your entitlements.
 When determining which program is best for you, keep in mind any pending VA claims/awards as well as any pending CRSC reconsideration claims, because these may affect your entitlements.
 Your entitlements are calculated using the most current information we receive from the VA and your Branch of Service at the time the letters are mailed.

 Q: My VA disability award increased, why is my CRSC entitlement still the same?